van-vu-mq/ENG23600/README.md

 	while (!getConnectionStatus) {
 		connectBluetooth();

-		// We are still testing if this is ever necessary.
+		// Still testing if this is ever necessary.
 		// Auto reconnect is in development
 		// For now, assume that this is required if there is no connection }